bogpetre/geometry_vs_topography/README.md

 #trap cleanup EXIT
 ```

-Now set the SLURM_ARRAY_TASK_ID env varibale corresponding to subject pairs 100307 and 992673
+Now set the SLURM_ARRAY_TASK_ID env variable corresponding to subject pairs 100307 and 992673
 and run macros/run_subj_hcp_msmall_grayord_spm.sh (refer to the GLM analysis above for details).
 A loop like the following should take care of running the first level analyses.